B-Oltman/RogueFactory/README.md

 ## Readme
 This document will be updated as the project evolves.

-There is still a lot to do for this project, I intend to continue it after the class is finished.
-I have made sure to meet all the project requirements up to this point.
  Please read below for some important notes on building and executing the engine.

 **Rogue Pirate is an ASCII roguelike adventure game including a world editor, island, dungeon, and sea exploration with future support for procedural world generation.
 It is used as a test game for the rogueFactory engine.**